What would discharges mean for Martin County?

-MARTIN COUNTY, Fla. — People in and round Martin County are anxiously awaiting whether the U.S. Army Corps of Engineers will announce discharges from Lake Okeechobee to the St. Lucie Estuary.
+MARTIN COUNTY, Fla. — People in and around Martin County are anxiously awaiting whether the U.S. Army Corps of Engineers will announce discharges from Lake Okeechobee to the St. Lucie Estuary.

 The Army Corps wouldn't comment on changes but said an announcement will be coming Wednesday.